Can I increase my available investable margin?

 Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
 Robinhood Financial can change its maintenance margin requirements at any time without prior notice.
 If the equity in your account falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.

-Robinhood Financial charges a standard margin interest rate of 9.75% and a margin interest rate of 5.75% for customers who subscribe to Gold.
+Robinhood Financial charges a standard margin interest rate of 12% and a margin interest rate of 8% for customers who subscribe to Gold.
 The margin interest rate is calculated by adding 6.5% (for non-Gold customers) or 2.5% (for Gold customers) to the upper bound of the Target Federal Funds Rate, which is set by the Federal Reserve and is subject to change without notice.
 The formulas used to calculate the margin interest rate are subject to change at Robinhood Financial’s discretion.
-The margin rates shown are as of September 22, 2022 and might change at any time without notice and at Robinhood Financial’s discretion.
-The standard margin interest rate will be rolled out to customers who do not subscribe to Gold in phases over a period of time, subject to eligibility criteria, and so may not be available immediately to all customers.
+The margin rates shown are as of July 27, 2023 and might change at any time without notice and at Robinhood Financial’s discretion.
+The standard margin interest rate will be rolled out to customers who don't subscribe to Gold in phases over a period of time, subject to eligibility criteria, and so may not be available immediately to all customers.

-For more information, please see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
+For more information, review FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.

-Cryptocurrency trading and custodial services are offered through an account with Robinhood Crypto.
-Robinhood Crypto is not a member of SIPC or FINRA.
+Crypto trading and custodial services are offered through an account with Robinhood Crypto.
+Robinhood Crypto isn't a member of SIPC or FINRA.
 Robinhood Crypto and Robinhood Financial are separate but affiliated entities.
-Cryptocurrencies are not securities and your cryptocurrency investments are not FDIC insured or SIPC protected.
-For more information see the Robinhood Crypto Risk Disclosure.
+Cryptocurrencies aren't securities and your crypto isn't FDIC insured or SIPC protected.
+For more information, review the Robinhood Crypto Risk Disclosure.

 Robinhood Financial LLC (member SIPC), is a registered broker dealer.
 Robinhood Securities, LLC (member SIPC) is a registered broker-dealer and provides brokerage clearing services.
 Robinhood Crypto, LLC provides crypto currency trading.
 All are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’), trading as HOOD on Nasdaq.